Runaway Traveller

 Qatar skyline at night feature can you bring alcohol into Qatar

-We couldn’t find any good, definitive information about this before we went, so I’m here to tell you how it works — from personal experience!
-You know it can’t be all bad, since I’m not writing this from a Qatari prison.
 The Middle East is, of course, very strict on alcohol laws.
-So you won’t find trendy craft breweries in the souq, and can’t order a bottle of Burgundy with your dinner, even at western hotels.
-BUT if you’re just visiting for a short period, you can kiiiiiinda bring alcohol into Qatar.
-Or, rather, through it.
+So you won’t find trendy craft breweries in Qatar’s souq, and can’t order a bottle of Burgundy with your dinner, even at western hotels.
+BUT you can bring alcohol into Qatar if you’re just passing through the Doha Hamad International Airport.

 This post contains affiliate links.
 This means I get a commission if you buy/book something I’ve linked to.
 I only ever recommend things I have used or would use myself.